amironov73/PlusIrbis/README.md

 # Pure C++ library for IRBIS64 system

 Universal client software for IRBIS64 library automation system (ManagedClient ported to plain C++ 11).

-Currently supported:
+### Features

+* Contains no references for external components.
+Doesn't require `irbis64_client.dll`.
+* Can be compiled as static library (`.lib` or `.a`) and as dynamic library (`.dll` or `.so`).
+* Supports both simple and complex search for database records with optional formatting.
+* Supports records creation and/or modification.
+Database records can be updated too.
+* Support for database dictionary listing for terms and postings.
+* Administrator functions: get list of (active) users, create/delete user, create/delete database and so on.

+### Supported environments

 * 32-bit and 64-bit Windows (XP, 7, 8, 8.1, 10);
 * MacOS X 10.14 (64-bit);